 The A350 will be Delta’s flagship international aircraft and the first to feature the airline’s all-new Delta One Suite, the world’s first business class cabin to feature a sliding door, as well as Delta Premium Select, a new premium economy experience.

-The A350 will feature 32 seats in the Delta One cabin, 48 seats in Delta Premium Select and 226 seats in the Main Cabin.
-Customers in all cabins of service will have access to high-speed 2Ku Wi-Fi internet access that allow customers the ability to stream video and use work-related networks such as VPN.
-The cabin will also benefit from high-capacity overhead bins, full spectrum LED ambient lighting and in-seat in-flight entertainment at every seat.
+The A350 will feature 32 seats in the Delta One cabin, 48 seats in Delta Premium Select, and 226 seats in the Main Cabin.
+Customers in all cabins of service will have access to high-speed 2Ku Wi-Fi internet access that allows customers the ability to stream video and use work-related networks such as VPN.
+The cabin will also benefit from high-capacity overhead bins, full-spectrum LED ambient lighting and in-seat in-flight entertainment at every seat.